 The long academic name is due to its first being used in a University of California, Irvine doctoral thesis in 20004.
 It defines a set of constrains to allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations.
-The term is intended to evoke an image of how a well-designed Web application behaves: it is a network of Web resources (a virtual state-machine) where the user progresses through the application by selecting resource identifiers such as https://coastalerosion.argans.co.uk/private/erosiondb.php?location=Cadiz and resource's representation (the next application state transitions), resulting in the next resource's representation (the next application state) being transferred to the end user for their use.
+The term is intended to evoke an image of how a well-designed Web application behaves: it is a network of Web resources (a virtual state-machine) where the user progresses through the application by selecting resource identifiers such as https://erosion.argans.co.uk/barcelona/shoreline/2017 and resource operations such as GET or POST (application state transitions), resulting in the next resource's representation (the next application state) being transferred to the end user for their use.

 Fortunately, fully understanding REST is not necessary to implement a RESTful web service as software frameworks are available.
-One is the Python Django REST framework5, but for the Pilot a simple implementation handles RESTful POST requests like the above by performing a database query and returning a table of records that match the AOI Cadiz.
+One is the Python Django REST framework5, which since the web application prototype will be based on Python Django will be the framework most likely used.